How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Interactive food puzzles are specifically designed to engage your puppy's sense of smell and provide mental stimulation while they eat.
 These puzzles require your puppy to work to access their food, simulating natural foraging behaviors.
 Encourage your puppy to sniff out and maneuver through the puzzle to find their reward, making mealtime more engaging and enriching.

-Play the Shell Game with Treats
+Play the Shell with Treats

 The shell game is a fun and mentally stimulating activity that involves hiding treats under cups or containers and then shuffling them around.
 Your puppy must use their nose and observational skills to keep track of the treat's location.
 Start with a simple version using just two or three cups, and gradually increase the difficulty as your puppy becomes more proficient.
 The shell game engages your puppy's problem-solving abilities while satisfying their natural curiosity.